ChrisDeadman/KSPPartRemover/README.md

 * Can print the list of part-dependencies in any craft- or savegame-file
 * Can print mods used by any craft- or savegame-file
 * Can remove parts from any craft- or savegame-file
-  * Checks all links to the removed part(s) and only removes parts with "hard" dependencies
+  * Checks all links to the removed part(s) and only removes dependent parts with "hard" dependencies
   * Adapts "parent", "link", "sym", "SrfN" and "AttN" links on dependent parts

 ## General notes